elsheikh21/car-racing-ppo/docs/proximal-policy-gradient.md

   - Clipping objective function version

     - it is formed from two parts, the Importance sampling surrogate loss function

       ![Importance sampling loss function](image/importance-sampling-loss-fn.png)

     - and lower bound theory used in TRPO, forming lower -pessimistic- bound which can be optimized by SGD

       ![Clipped version to form lower bound](image/clipping-ppo.png)

+      - this is basically a constrained policy update in a small range using what is called a clipping function

     - PPO Algorithm